ibm-cloud-docs/assistant-data/install-120.md

 ## Step 10: Install from the Helm chart
 {: #install-120-load-helm-chart}

-1. Log in to the {{site.data.keyword.icp4dfull_notm}} command line interface again.
+1. Set the targeted namespace to the namespace in which you want to install the product.

     ```bash
-    cloudctl login -u <clusteradmin> -p <password>
+    cloudctl target -n {namespace-name)
     ```
     {: pre}

-    Be sure to choose the new namespace in which you are installing the product.
-    {: important}

 1. Verify that your Helm command line interface context is valid by running this command.